Are you vulnerable to union organizing?

 The most recent crisis impacting all businesses is the COVID-19 pandemic.
 However, there have been plenty of prior crises that established the baseline for effective communication.
 A crisis always impacts your employees, even if it’s an external crisis, not directly of your making.
 For example, in 2018, Kentucky Fried Chicken ran out of chicken due to supply chain issues, and 700 restaurants in the UK had to shut down.
 The company used Twitter to correct rumors and transparently explained what happened to build trust in the marketplace again.
 The franchises were allowed to determine how they would handle worker pay while the restaurants were closed.

-When it comes to #crisis communication, your goal is for management to take the lead, not to become followers of difficult information and events. #workplacecommunication
+When it comes to #crisis communications, your goal is for management to take the lead, not to become followers of difficult information and events. #workplacecommunication

 A crisis can be anything that negatively impacts the company.
 Remember the idiom, “One person’s junk is another person’s treasure?”
 Well, one company’s crisis is another company’s opportunity.
 The goal of a crisis communication plan is to keep your employees engaged, prevent reputation damage, prevent opportunities to form for the competition, and even to stay union-free.
-It’s really about business continuity because it’s a plan for proactively responding to a crisis in a way that minimizes disruption.
+It’s really about business continuity because it’s a plan for proactively responding in a way that minimizes disruption when a crisis occurs.

 For example, what if your supervisors detect union activity?
 This is a crisis in a company that strives to stay union-free.
 Do your leaders know the next steps to take?
 Do they know how to communicate during a worker protest, or as the pandemic showcased, when something jeopardizes employee safety, scaring the workforce enough that employees go public?

 For example, high-level leaders from Human Resources, health and safety, and environmental safety communicate with employees concerning employee health and safety policies and procedures during the ongoing COVD-19 pandemic.
-The next levels of managers and supervisors – the people managing employees daily - ensure the policies and procedures are followed.
+The next levels of managers and supervisors – the people managing employees daily - ensure the policies and procedures for continuing business operations are followed.

 Every business has groups of people who have the most influence on the business and determine its success or failure.
 Constituencies include employees, customers, investors, suppliers, and the general marketplace.
 Your crisis communication with employees is undoubtedly the most important initial and ongoing communication because their perspectives and understanding of the crisis will drive employee behaviors with peers, with your managers and supervisors, on social media, and, as the pandemic proved, with union representatives.
 Your goal is to reduce employee anxiety about the situation as quickly as possible.